 A practical checklist for DP coordinators:

 Train EE supervisors in neurodivergent-aware mentoring.
 Most EE supervisors are subject specialists, not learning support staff.
-They may not know that a pupil's failure to respond to an email or to bring their draft to a session is not disrespect or laziness but executive function difficulty.
+They may not know that a learner's failure to respond to an email or to bring their draft to a session is not disrespect or laziness but executive function difficulty.
 A one-hour briefing on ADHD, autism, and executive function for all EE supervisors each year changes the quality of support across the cohort.

 Connect learning support to Core supervision from day one.
 The learning support SENCO and the DP coordinator should meet at the start of each year to review the neurodivergent cohort entering Year 12.
-Shared knowledge of each pupil's profile, planned accommodations, and risk factors means that neither team is operating without the other's information.
+Shared knowledge of each learner's profile, planned accommodations, and risk factors means that neither team is operating without the other's information.

 What to Try This Term